Zeutschler/tinyolap/README.md

             db.add_dimension("products").edit().add_member(
                 "Total", ["Model S", "Model 3", "Model X", "Model Y"]).commit() ])
-        # add your custom business logic
+        # 2nd - (if required) add custom business logic, so called 'rules'.
+        #       Register the 2 rules that have been implemented above.
+Take a look.
         cube.register_rule(deviation)
         cube.register_rule(deviation_percent)

+        # 3rd - (optional) some beautifying, set number formats
+        db.dimensions["datatypes"].member_set_format("Deviation", "{:+,.0f}")
+        db.dimensions["datatypes"].member_set_format("Deviation %", "{:+.2%}")

-Now that our 5-dimensional database is setup, we can start to write data to and read data from the cube.
+Now that our 5-dimensional database is setup, we can start to write and read data from the cube.
 TinyOlap uses slicing syntax ``[dim1, dim2, ..., dimN]`` for simple but elegant cell access.

-    # Add some 'Plan' data
+        # 4th - to write data to the cubes, just define and address and assign a value
-    cube["Plan", "2021", "Q1", "North", "Model S"] = 400.0  # write to a single cell
+        cube["Plan", "2021", "Q1", "North", "Model S"] = 400.0  # write a single value
-    cube["Plan", "2021", "Q1", "North", "Model X"] = 200.0  # write to a single cell
+        cube["Plan", "2021", "Q1", "North", "Model X"] = 200.0  # write a single value

+        # 5th - TinyOlap's strength is manipulating larger areas of data
-    # The Elon Musk way of planning - what a lazy boy ;-)
+        # That's the Elon Musk way of planning - what a lazy boy ;-)
-    # The next statement will address all EXISTING 'Plan' data for all years, periods, regions
+        # The next statement will address <<<ALL EXISTING DATA>>> over all years, periods,
-    # and products to the 500.0.
-Currently, there are only two values in the cube: 400.0 and 200.0.
+        # regions and products, and set all existing values to 500.0.
+Currently, there are
+        # only 2 values 400.0 and 200.0 in the cube, so just these will be changed.
         cube["Plan"] = 500.0
+        # Let's see if this has worked properly...
         if cube["Plan", "2021", "Q1", "North", "Model S"] != 500.00:
             raise ValueError("TinyOlap is cheating...")
+        # Elon might be lazier than expected...
-    # The 'True' argument in the following statement will force writing the number 500.0
+        # The 'True' arg in the following statement will force writing the number 500.0
-    # to REALLY ALL years, periods, regions and products by enumerating the entire data space in one shot.
+        # to <<<REALLY ALL>>> years, periods, regions and products combinations at once.
-    cube["Plan"].set_value(500.0, True)  # this will write 3 x 4 x 4 x 4 = 192 values to the cube
+        cube["Plan"].set_value(500.0, True)  # 3 x 4 x 4 x 4 = all 192 values := 500.0
+        # For 2023 Elon is planning to skyrocket: 50% more for 2023
-    cube["Plan", "2023"] = cube["Plan", "2022"] * 1.50  # Elon is skyrocketing, 50% more for 2023
+        cube["Plan", "2023"] = cube["Plan", "2022"] * 1.50

-    # Add some 'Actual' data
+        # Now it's time for 'Actual' data
-    cube["Actual"].set_value(elons_random_number)  # really?
-Elon is going for a shortcut here.
+        # What???
+Elon probably wants to take a shortcut here...

-    # Let's check Elon"s performance. 'dev_percent' is calculated by the rule 'deviation_percent()'
+        # He simply hands in a Python function to generate all the 'Actual' data.
+        cube["Actual"].set_value(elons_random_numbers, True)
+        # Where already done!
+Our first TinyOlap database is ready to use.

+        # 6th - reading data and simple reporting
+        if console_output:
+            # let's create a minimal report and dump it to the console
+            print(Slice(cube, {"title": "Tesla - Sales 2023 by region and products", "header": [{"dimension": "years", "member": "2023"},
+                                          {"dimension": "periods", "member": "Year"}],
+                               "columns": [{"dimension": "datatypes"}],
+                               "rows": [{"dimension": "products"}]
+                               }))
             dev_percent = cube["Deviation %", "2023", "Year", "Total", "Total"]
-    if console_output:
-        print(f"Elon's performance in 2023 is {dev_percent:.2%}.
-Congrats!")
+            print(f"\nTesla's 2023 performance is {dev_percent:+.2%} above 'Plan'. "
+                  f"Congratulations, Elon!")

-To dive deeper, please visit the **TinyOlap website and documentation** at [https://tinyolap.com](https://tinyolap.com)
+To dive deeper, please visit the **TinyOlap website and documentation** at [https://tinyolap.com](https://tinyolap.com) or the provided samples

 ## Why Building An In-Memory Database In Plain Python?
 TinyOlap started as a by-product of a research project - we simply needed a super-light-weight MOLAP database